Steering Committee and work package leaders

 Jeremy Ely

-Jeremy Ely is a NERC Independent Research Fellow at the University of Sheffield, and is Principle Investigator of this project.
+Jeremy Ely is a Senior Lecturer at the University of Sheffield, and is Principle Investigator of this project.
 Jeremy is interested in using glacial geomorphology and numerical modelling to understand the processes and flow of ice sheets.

 Jeremy is leading the Deplete and Retreat project.
 He is also leading Work Package 3, focusing on glacier modelling.